Check out our Student Editorials

 If you want to learn more about how to participate in innovation/entrepreneurship on campus, feel free to email me at firstname.lastname@example.org.

-Anthony Scarpone-Lambert is a senior and Hillman Scholar at Penn Nursing.
+Anthony Scarpone-Lambert is a Penn Nursing graduate of the Class of 2021.
 Additionally, he is the Co-Founder and CEO of Lumify Care, a startup currently participating in the VIP-X on-campus accelerator.

 Finding the Positives